Moving to the Netherlands: Expat Registration Guide

 Your local Gemeente office.
 In Amsterdam: Stadsloket offices.
 In Rotterdam: Stadskantoor.
 In The Hague: Stadhuis or Bezuidenhoutseweg.

-- No separate documents needed - BSN is issued automatically upon BRP registration
+- No separate documents needed, BSN is issued automatically upon BRP registration

-Your local Gemeente office - same location as BRP registration.
+Your local Gemeente office, same location as BRP registration.

 Statutory Health Insurance (Zorgverzekering)